TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/06-database-schema.md

 ---

-*This database schema provides a comprehensive foundation for TributeStream's memorial service platform with proper relationships, indexing, and security.
+*This database schema provides a comprehensive foundation for Tributestream's memorial service platform with proper relationships, indexing, and security.
 For API integration patterns, see [API Routes Reference](./02-api-routes.md).*